 Each piece in our collections can be specially made-to-order and customised with a preferred type, colour or size of stone and preferred precious metal alloy.
 Our team can guide you through the collections and possibilities that can be explored to make one of our existing designs more personal to you.
 Please contact us on email@example.com

 If you are in or around London, you’re welcome to book an appointment at our Hatton Garden atelier to discuss the details of your order.
-Appointments are available on Thursday and Fridays between 9:30am and 5pm.
+Appointments are available on Wednesday afternoons, and Thursday and Fridays between 9:30am and 4.30pm.

 We will quote you accordingly for the changes requested, including an additional £50 flat fee incurred on customisations to our standard designs.
 Please note that customised items tend to take 4-6 weeks to produce, depending on the complexity of the personalisation.